wkumari/draft-vandergaast-edns-client-subnet/README.md

    mean that the answer section of the response will be truncated and fallback to TCP indicated accordingly.)
-If an ECS option was not included in a query, one MUST NOT be included in the response even if the server is providing a Tailored Response -- presumably based on the address from which it received the query.
+If an ECS option was not included in a query, one MUST NOT be included in the response even if

-   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query, unless the query specified only the SOURCE PREFIX-LENGTH for privacy (and thus with FAMILY set to 0 and no ADDRESS).
-Echoing back these values helps to mitigate certain attack vectors, as described in Section 11.